Portrait of Amal Zouaq

 Biography

-Amal Zouaq is a Full Professor at Ecole Polytechnique de Montreal (GIGL).
+Amal Zouaq is a Full Professor at Polytechnique Montreal in the computer science and software engineering department and an Associate Academic Member at Mila - Quebec Artificial Intelligence Institute.
 She holds an FRQS (Dual) Chair in AI and Digital Health.
 She is also an IVADO professor, a member of the CLIQ-AI consortium (Computational Linguistics in Québec), and an adjunct professor at the University of Ottawa.

-Prof. Zouaq serves as a member of the program committee in many conferences and journals in knowledge and data engineering, natural language processing, data mining and the Semantic Web.
+Furthermore, she actively contributes to the academic community by participating as a program committee member in numerous conferences and journals related o knowledge and data engineering, natural language processing, and the Semantic Web.

 Current Students